What Is The Stock Replenishment Process & Why Is It Important?

 By incorporating safety stock into your inventory planning, you can create a nice cushion for when products take longer to reach your warehouse than expected.

 And by doing so, replenishing your safety stock forms a terrific buffer around your business.
 With this replenished stock at your disposal, you won't have to worry about reducing your lead times or supply chain disruptions.
-Instead, you can simply fulfill orders on schedule and on budget.
+Instead, you can simply fulfill customer orders on schedule and on budget.

 Keep customers satisfied

-It's safe to say ecommerce customers appreciate convenience.
+It's safe to say ecommerce customers appreciate the convenience.
 Most want to add items to their cart and complete checkout within just a few clicks.

 But an out-of-stock message on your site can put a serious damper on that experience and may even result in lost sales.
 In fact, there's a 91% chance dissatisfied customers won't do business with your brand again.

 But by prioritizing inventory replenishment, you can improve the customer experience and radically reduce churn.

 How so?
 Continually replenishing your stock helps build trust among your customer base since they can count on your brand to have what they need when they need it.
 This builds trust and leads to better retention.
 And it also serves as a catalyst for your growth.

 Lower shipping costs